umic-labs/qrtickets-ui/README.md

 The working branch is `dev`.
 Every contribuiton migth be submited by Pull Request into `dev` branch.

-Once `dev` is stable, it can be submited to `master`, which deploys into production automatically.
+Once `dev` is stable, it can be submited to `main`, which deploys into production automatically.

 ## Git Commit Guidelines